 Just nine months after the January 1901 “Lucas Gusher” at Spindletop, Texas, another historic oilfield was revealed 90 miles east in Louisiana.

-The discovery opened the prolific Jennings field, which Heywood developed by securing leases and building pipelines and storage tanks.
+Heywood’s well opened the prolific Jennings field, which he developed by securing leases and building pipelines and storage tanks.
 As the Jennings oilfield reached peak production of more than nine million barrels in 1906, oil discoveries in northern Louisiana continued to expand the state’s new petroleum industry.
-Read more in First Louisiana Oil Well.
+Learn more in First Louisiana Oil Well.